dudfoKim/BasicProgramming/README.md

-# BasicProgramming
+# practice_BOJ

-repository for basic programming by JAVA
+practice for java and programming by 'solved.ac'